Jocs/jocs.github.io/issues-backup/Getting Concurrent With ES6 Generators.md

 But what did I observe above about why CSP is useful? **Separation of concerns/capabilities.** What are our separate capabilities in the ping-pong game? *The two players!*

 So, we could, at a very high level, model our game with two "processes" (generators), one for each *player*.
-As we get into the details of it, we will realize that the "glue code" that's shuffling control between the two players is a task in and of itself, and *this* code could be in a third generator, which we could model as the game *referee*.
+As we get into the details of it, we will realize that the "glue code" that's shuffling control between the two players is a task in and of itself, and *this* code could be in a third generator, which we could model as the game *referee*（裁判员）.

-We're gonna skip over all kinds of domain-specific questions, like scoring, game mechanics, physics, game strategy, AI, controls, etc. The only part we care about here is really just simulating the back-and-forth pinging (which is actually our metaphor for CSP control-transfer).
+We're gonna skip over all kinds of domain-specific questions, like scoring, game mechanics, physics, game strategy, AI, controls, etc. The only part we care about here is really just simulating the back-and-forth pinging (which is actually our metaphor（暗喻、隐喻） for CSP control-transfer).

 **Wanna see the demo?
 Run it now** (note: use a very recent nightly of FF or Chrome, with ES6 JavaScript support, to see generators work)